 - Procedure — In the procedure section, they need to write a step by step account of what was done during the experiment.
 This should be a summary in their own words so that someone reading it would understand what occurred.

 - Observations & Results — In this section the students should share what they observed during the experiment.
 They should also include any data they have collected.

 - Conclusion — In the last section the students will write whether their hypothesis was correct.
 They will also include any additional information they learned from the lab.
 If their hypothesis was not correct, you will need to discuss why and have them include that on their lab report.

 During these years, you will need to discuss the process with the students before they write.
 This will help you to verify they understand the science behind the experiment.
 It will also assist the students in formulating their thoughts before they have to write them down.

-The following articles will help you dig deeper into some of the concepts suggested in this post:
+And the following articles will help you dig deeper into some of the concepts suggested in this post: